 With the occurrence of the high number of alien vegetation on the site and natural fynbos in the south, the site is considered to have a high fire risk; measures must be put in place to prevent unplanned fires and control planned fires (fynbos requires burning every 7 to 15 years).
 With no management of the South Outeniqua Sandstone Fynbos in the south, it will start to present a fire risk, and will result in long-term biodiversity loss.
 This application and basic assessment report must be reviewed by the Southern Cape Fire Protection Association (SCFPA) so they can provide comments on the development layout, and management recommendations from a fire risk reduction perspective.
+It is further recommended that the current / future owners of the property / development become members of the SCFPA.

-Fire-proof hedges (Esler et al., 2014) can be made with indigenous species to reduce fire risk around the built environment
+Fire-proof hedges (Esler et al., 2014) can be made with indigenous species to reduce fire risk around the built environment.